-The public notification of approved development permits are advertised in the Calgary Herald.
+The public notification of approved development permits are advertised on our public notices webpage and development map.
 Only discretionary applications or those requiring relaxation will be advertised.
 Interested parties are given two weeks to appeal the approval through the Subdivision and Development Appeal Board.
 Visit calgary.ca/publicnotices to view a list of currently advertised development permits.

 After your development permit has completed advertising and met any prior-to-release conditions, it will be released the next business day.
 After release, the project cannot be appealed.

 We’re committed to providing you with a timely response on your permit application.